Virtual Resolutions for a Product of Projective Spaces

 \subsection{Acknowledgements}

 Some of this research was completed during visits to the Banff International Research Station (BIRS) and the Mathematical Sciences Research Institute (MSRI), and we are very grateful for their hospitality.
-We also thank Lawrence Ein, David Eisenbud, Craig Huneke, Nathan Ilten, Rob Lazarsfeld, Diane Maclagan, Frank-Olaf Schreyer, and Ian Shipman for helpful conversations.
+We thank Lawrence Ein, David Eisenbud, Craig Huneke, Nathan Ilten, Rob Lazarsfeld, Mike Loper, Diane Maclagan, Frank-Olaf Schreyer, and Ian Shipman for helpful conversations.
+We also thank an anonymous referee for their valuable suggestions.